kuzzleio/documentation/src/sdk-reference/js/6/kuzzle-event-emitter/listeners/index.md

 # listeners

-Returns the listeners binded to a specific event.
+Returns the listener functions bound to a specific event.

 ## Signature